-FDA followed such a practice for its guidance documents.
-In Recommendation 2019-3, ACUS recommended that all agencies assign identifier numbers to their guidance documents.
-ACUS stated that "[o]nce a guidance identification number has been assigned to a guidance document, it should appear on that document and be used to refer to the document whenever it is listed or referenced on the agency's website, in public announcements, or in the Federal Register or the Code of Federal Regulations."
-652
+To facilitate the searchability of and meaningful access to agency legal materials, agencies should be required to adopt a system by which each record is assigned a "unique identification number."659 In its online guidance database adopted following the passage of the FDA Modernization Act, the FDA followed such a practice for its guidance documents.
+In Recommendation 2019-3, ACUS recommended that all agencies assign identifier numbers to their guidance documents.660 ACUS stated that "[o]nce a guidance identification number has been assigned to a guidance document, it should appear on that document and be used to refer to the document whenever it is listed or referenced on the agency's website, in public announcements, or in the Federal Register or the Code of Federal Regulations."661

-This recommendation was put into effect with the now-revoked Executive Order 13,891.653 The OMB guidance issued for implementing Executive Order 13,891 explained the use of such number as follows:
+This recommendation was put into effect with the now-revoked Executive Order 13,891.662 The OMB guidance issued for implementing Executive Order 13,891 explained the use of such number as follows:

 The agency should develop a system that will allow a member of the public easily to search for and locate a specific guidance document by its unique identifier.
-This identifier can be a series of letters and numbers and should be preceded by a well-known acronym for the agency.654
+This identifier can be a series of letters and numbers and should be preceded by a well-known acronym for the agency.663